 Overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
 Exploration of internships, research, and career opportunities.
 Preparation of resumes, proposals, and professional presentations.
 Not a BIOL major elective.
 (Cross-listed as IS 100)

 Introduction to the concepts, goals, ethical issues and consequences of biotechnology using real-life case studies of GMOs, cloning, DNA fingerprinting, gene therapy and genetical engineering.
-Pre: 171 or consent.
+Pre: 171 (with a minimum grade of C) or consent.
 (Cross-listed as MBBE 304)

 Combined lecture/lab impart essential knowledge and skills in technical writing, poster design, and oral presentations for effective communication for life science majors.
 Research papers, lab reports, project proposals, conference presentations are covered.
 A-F only.
 Pre: C (not C-) or better in 171/171L, 172/172L, and ENG 100.